wagov/Essential8-GPOs/README.md

 # Essential 8 Group Policy Templates

-These Group Policy Objects (GPOs) were created to assist organisations comply with the [Australian Cyber Security Centre's (ACSC) Essential 8 Controls](https://www.cyber.gov.au/acsc/view-all-content/publications/essential-eight-maturity-model).
+These Group Policy Objects (GPOs) were created to accelerate organisations implementing the [Australian Cyber Security Centre's (ACSC) Essential 8 Controls](https://www.cyber.gov.au/acsc/view-all-content/publications/essential-eight-maturity-model).
 The GPOs can be imported into an Active Directory Domain Services (AD) environment for testing and deployment.
 The current package include GPOs to assist organisations comply with Essential 8 (E8) Maturity Level 1 for 'Configure Microsoft Office macro settings' and 'User application hardening'  based on the Maturity requirements as of January 2023.

 This package includes:
 * Configure Microsoft Office macro settings (Maturity Level 1)